 For-profit companies tend to have a better track record when it comes to execution.
 Paid staff are more likely to follow through than unpaid volunteers.
 In a for-profit organization, each employee’s livelihood depends (at least in theory) on getting results.

 It is much harder to convince volunteers to stick with a program when things get tough.
 Free pizza and beer can only go so far.
 The chain of command is a lot looser, and executives and paid staff can’t force volunteers to do anything, they can only ask.
-The end result is execution tends to be more challenging at non-profits.
+The end result is that execution tends to be more challenging at non-profits.
 And when funding problems rear their ugly heads, raising money becomes the focus.
 Everything else in the strategic plan falls by the wayside.

 The Bottom Line